haz/IPPC2023/infrastructure.md

 pyRDDLSim is a generic autogeneration simulator from RDDL files to OpenAI Gym environments.

 ## Paper
-Please see our [paper](https://arxiv.org/abs/2211.05939) describing the design decisions and implementation details behind pyRDDLGym.
+Please see our [paper](https://arxiv.org/abs/2211.05939) describing pyRDDLGym.

 ## Status
 pyRDDLSim implements a large subset of the full RDDL capabilities, with additional new capabilities not originaly present in RDDL.